-While there are no large-scale studies on the benefits of a body pillow on sleep, anecdotal evidence suggests that they may lead to more restful sleep and reduce joint aches and pains.
+While there are no large-scale studies on the benefits of body pillows on sleep, anecdotal evidence suggests that they may lead to more restful sleep and alleviate joint aches and pains.

 What is the best body pillow?

 Various factors, such as shape, fill, and materials, may make a particular pillow more suitable than another.
-For example, a body pillow may have a cooling outer shell, which may suit a person who feels hot during the night.
+For example, a body pillow may have a cooling outer shell, which may suit a person who feels hot during sleep.

 How much space does a body pillow take up?